Remote Team Building: 15 Virtual Games & Activities to Build Team Cohesion

 9. Scavenger hunt

 This versatile game often has fond childhood associations, and can be done anywhere, whether in the office or outside.
 In many creative ways, it uses a variety of skills, strategic thinking, and problem-solving methods, to find the hidden items.
-It can especially help people who might have different styles or don’t normally work together bond together as a team.
+It can especially help people who might have different styles or don’t normally work together as a strong team.

 10. Guess the artist